Teacher of Mathematics

 I am an experienced Maths teacher, having taught in secondary schools for 20 years.
 Despite being sought after by schools, instead of continuing in the classroom I have decided to put my teaching for the entire GCSE course (Foundation and Higher) online for the benefit of private students.
 Each video is accompanied by a dynamic question giving you unlimited practice of the concept explained in the video.
 See below for details of all the other features provided by this website.
 My aim is to provide high quality Mathematics tuition for a fraction of the normal cost.

-You will be able to do this soon
+You will be able to do this on 1st January 2020

 3-month subscription: £2

 First 20 videos and dynamic questions – Foundation Tier

 The first 20 videos will be released on 1st January.
 After that, new videos will continue to be added until every GCSE topic has been comprehensively covered.
 You will have access to all the videos regardless of what was available when your subscription was purchased.
 The subscription price will reflect the amount of content available at the time.

 - Videos cover key topics as well as problem solving and exam-style questions.
 They provide very